 A Quick Repo Review

 Source code repositories are central file storage locations that support various services and tools, such as version control, release management, and more.
-A source code repository should be in place before you even start down the IaC path as it will enable your team to define IaC, store all your artifacts, and update configs, while maintaining consistency.
-Moreover, it ensures that the entire team is on the same page with regard to resources required to support an application.
+A source code repository should be in place before you even start down the IaC path as it will enable your team to define IaC, store all your artifacts, and update configs while maintaining consistency.
+Moreover, it ensures that the entire team is on the same page with regard to the resources required to support an application.